Follow the Dream

 FTD is a tutoring and mentoring program for high achieving students with Aboriginal heritage and runs for one hour after school, four days a week.
 FTD participants enjoy afternoon tea while catching up with friends in a relaxed environment before having access to amazing tutors from each of the core learning areas.
 FTD students are able to access support with their homework, study for upcoming assessments and prepare for part time employment, university entrance or further training.
 As well as tutoring and mentoring after school, students have access to special excursions to universities, work places, reward activities and cultural enrichment experiences.
 FTD is a fantastic community to be a part of for students wanting to take their education seriously and strive to achieve their very best.

-A number of experiences our Follow the Dream students participated in this year include:
+A number of experiences our Follow the Dream students participated in during 2018 include:

 UWA and St Catherine’s College Visit